bulentbaday/NovaHttpPlugin/README.md

 * Clone or download the project files into your machine.

-* Please do not forget to change include directory (..\mysql-8.0.23-winx64\include) according to your machine.
+* Please do not forget to change include directory (\include) according to your machine.

-* Build it by using any C++ compiler to get dll file.
+* Build it by using any C++ compiler to generate dll library.

-* Copy NovaHttpPlugin.dll file into the plugin folder of your MySQL server.
-It is located in ..\mysql-8.0.23-winx64\lib\plugin.
+* Copy NovaHttpPlugin.dll library into the plugin folder of your MySQL server.
+It is located in \lib\plugin.

-* In order to create an UDF Function, execute following script.
+* In order to create a UDF Function, execute following script.

 CREATE FUNCTION HttpRequest RETURNS STRING
   SONAME 'NovaHttpPlugin.dll';